IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 `Setup the monitoring of SageMaker endpoint on Watson Open Scale`

 Navigate to the [open-scale-model-monitor](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/open-scale-model-monitor/SageMaker-Monitor-OpenScale.ipynb) section and download the notebook `SageMaker-Monitor-OpenScale.ipynb` into your local file system.
+You can upload the notebook into Watson studio as shown in step #5.
 This notebook built in Watson Studio uses Watson Open Scale for setup & monitor SageMaker endpoints.
 The metrics which will be evaluated are Fairness, Quality & Drift detection of SageMaker endpoints as per the thresholds set by the user.
 This will help to identify whether the SageMaker model requires retraining & eliminate bias in the scoring of the data to generate predictions.

 `Upload Drift detection model file into Watson Open Scale canvas`

 Navigate to the [drift-model](https://github.com/IBM/monitor-sagemaker-models-with-watson-openscale/blob/main/drift-model/Drift-Detection-Model.ipynb) folder and download the file `Drift-Detection-Model.ipynb` into your local file system.
+You can upload the notebook into Watson studio as shown in step #5.
 You need to update the credentials in Cell number 18 and the name of the SageMaker endpoint in cell number 19 and then run the notebook.

 ![](https://github.com/IBM/monitor-sagemaker-models-with-watson-openscale/blob/main/images/cred-endpoint.png)